zsparal/api-documentation/source/migrating-v1-to-v2.rst

   start of a recurring sequence and not a recurring payment) will have the value ``oneoff``.
 * ``redirectUrl`` and ``webhookUrl`` are now part of the top level object for Payments.
 * ``links.paymentUrl`` has been renamed to ``_links.checkout`` as per HAL specifications.
+* ``expiryPeriod`` has been removed from the Payment resource.
+You can use ``expiresAt`` which will give you the same information.

 Removed fields
 ^^^^^^^^^^^^^^
-* ``issuer`` has been removed from Payment responses.
+* ``issuer`` has been removed from Payment resource.
 You can however, still pass it to the Payment Create API call.

 New fields
 ^^^^^^^^^^

 * ``settlementAmount`` has been added to the Payment, Refund and Chargeback API responses.
 This optional field will contain the amount that will be settled towards your account, converted to the currency your account is settled in.
 It follows the same syntax as the ``amount`` property.

   Note that for refunds and chargebacks, the ``value`` key of ``settlementAmount`` will be negative.